ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 {% include [_includes/storage-device-requirements.md](../../_includes/storage-device-requirements.md) %}

-To get a list of block devices on the server, you can use the lsblk command.
+The `lsblk` command can be used to display a list of available block devices on the server.
 Example output:

 ```txt
 NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS